Bioglitter – Like Paper NOT Plastic

 Biodegradability Testing and Specific Bioglitter Testing.

-The table below provides a illustration of the various levels of biodegradability testing relevant to different environments, it’s quite a complex picture.
-It was essential to us to test Bioglitter® in its finished form (ie with coatings) to a challenging yet relevant natural environment to a well established standard and test method.
+The table below provides an illustration of the various levels of biodegradability testing relevant to different environments, it’s quite a complex picture.
+It was essential to us to test Bioglitter® in its finished form (ie with coatings) to a challenging yet relevant natural environment to a well-established standard and test method.
 Proving Bioglitter® biodegradability credentials in a challenging environment indicates more favourable results in less challenging conditions.

 Standards can change, ASTM D7081-05 marine standard was withdrawn in 2014 and more recently attention has been drawn to the applicability of industrial compostability standards (EN13432, ASTM 6400) as a measure of compostability in the natural environment as the limitations of this test method become better understood.

-Note: The term ‘composting’ is associated with manmade processes and ‘biodegradablty’ is associated with the natural environments.
+Note: The term ‘composting’ is associated with manmade processes and ‘biodegradability’ is associated with the natural environments.

 Bioglitter®: Fresh Water Biodegradation Testing